 Getting to Padstow

 By Air— Newquay Airport is served by Flybe and Air Southwest from UK Airports.
-The closest international airports are Bristol and London.
+The closest international airports are Bristol and the various London airports.

 By Car—Padstow is a five hour drive from London and long stay parking is available for £2 per day.